hmrc/digital-engagement-platform-partials/README.md

 There are three versions of the container elements that can be used.
 Versions one and two pull in Nuance chat skins, and version three pulls in the HMRC chatskin.

-The versions can have two types of skin called Embedded and Popup and each skin can be used for a Webchat or a Digital Assistant.
+Each version can be one of two types of skin: Embedded or Popup and each skin can be used for a Webchat or a Digital Assistant.

 There is also Reactive and Proactive.
 This is set up in the Nuance portal but is something you may need to be aware of.